 Warning: Please do not edit the .zip, .csv, or .txt file before importing to Slack — this causes errors during the import process.

 Note: Large imports may take time and could temporarily affect your Slack app's performance.
 You can start one import per hour.

 Step 3: Map your import

 Locate and open your confirmation email and click Continue your import.
-Or, from the Import Data page, click the Information required button.
+Or, from the Import Data page, click Information required.

 Decide what data to import and where it should go.
-Members and messages are automatically mapped for you, but in cases where we didn't get it right, you can tell us what to do.
+Members and messages are automatically mapped for you, but in cases where we didn't get it right, you can manually make adjustments.